cal-itp/data-infra/docs/publishing/sections/4_analytics_portfolio_site.md

 2. Create a `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
 Each `.yml` file is a site, so if you have separate research topics, they should each have their own `.yml` file.

    - This `.yml` file will include the directory to the notebook(s) you want to publish.
+   - Note, your `README` should always be titled as `README.md` and not other variants such as `README_gtfs.md`.
+The portfolio can only take a `README.md` file.
    - Name your `.yml` file.
 For now we will use `my_report.yml` as an example.
    - The structure of your `.yml` file depends on the type of your analysis:
      - If you have one parameterized notebook with **one parameter**: